garrettoh/garrettoh/README.md

 <a href="https://www.linkedin.com/in/garrett-raese-710baa2b1/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am an absolute computer nerd.
-I was infected with malware when I was 14 and ive been fascinated by computers since.
+I was infected with malware when I was 14 and I've been fascinated by computers since.

 ## Objective
 During my life using computer systems for various reasons, I developed a passion for cybersecurity.
 I am excited at the new prospects that I see with the future of technology and cybersecurity and I would love to work as A Cybersecurity analyst in a SOC.